nihalgopalam/MotionDetection/README.md

 # MotionDetection

 This is a webapp that is currently only supported locally.

-Built using flask, bootstrap, sqlite3, openCV, pandas, and python3
+**Built using:**

+_Lanuguages:_
+    -python3
+    -html
+    -javascript
+_Tools:_
+    -flask
+    -bootstrap
+    -sqlite3
+    -openCV
+    -pandas
+    -jQuery

 ### To Run: